tallen-hashicorp/consul-tf-sync-gcp/README.md

 # consul-tf-sync-gcp
-An example of Consul and Terraform sync on GCP
+An demo of Consul and Terraform sync on GCP

+## Building Packer Images
+First we need to build the packer images, we have 2.
+The first is